SHOW SIDEBAR

 arabic index

-Since visibility is good, many practical watches such as railway watches and military watches have Arabic indexes.
+Because it is easy to read, practical watches such as railway watches and military watches often have Arabic indexes.

 bar index